space-wizards/docs/src/en/general-development/tips/writing-guidebook-entries.md

 Here are some general tips for writing good guides:
 - Keep titles clear and concise.
 Players don't want to search around for what they need.
 - Keep entries short.
 You can always add child entries if you want to elaborate more on the topic.
-- Use a healthy amount of boxes, embedded entities, and markdown tags.
+- Use a healthy amount of boxes, embedded entities, and richtext.
 	- Remember not to overdo it, though.
-If most of the text has a markdown tag, it's too much.
+If most of the text is bold or colored, it's too much.
 - Refrain from including specific advice and "meta" strategies.
 The guide should be an impartial source of information.
 - Articles should be written in a neutral tone.
 - Encourage interacting with the guide.